George Vera

 Learn More About the Impact We’ve Made the Lives of Veterans

-GSGT Claude, his wife Cristina, and their daughter were gifted a home in Pennsylvania.
+Specialist Diaz, his wife Kayla, and their son and daughter were gifted a mortgage-free home in Florida in 2016.

 Read Story